First impressions count.

 I don’t like sweeping statements.

-But in most instances, people don’t spend months or years lurking on your website before subscribing.
+But most often, people don’t spend months or years lurking on your website before subscribing.
 They sign up shortly after discovering you.

 That means they likely haven’t seen much, or any, of your older content.